plkujaw/student-directory/README.md

 **File containing students directory must be of name students.csv**

-Run the program from the command line by typing ruby students.rb students.csv.
+Run the program from the command line by typing ruby students.rb *list_to_load.csv*.
+If next argument isn't given, it will try to load the list from students.csv file.
 If such file doesn't exist, program will terminate with adequate prompt.